amirrezaask/plumber/README.md

 - File
 - Printer
 - Array

 ## Pipe
 Pipes are pure functions that get the state and an input and return some output.
-Remember that since Pipes get runned using Goroutiens you can block in them so you can do any kind of event buckets in them. ( Similar to Windows in ApacheFlink)
+Remember that since Pipes get runned using Goroutiens you can block in them so you can do any kind of event buckets in them. ( Similar to Windows in ApacheFlink, see pipe/window.go)

 ## Pipeline
 Pipeline is where our pipes are glued together and state is being handled as a single application with input and output.